BenchMarker: An Education-Inspired Toolkit for Highlighting Flaws in Multiple-Choice Benchmarks: Validating 's Reliability

 \subsection{\model{} Agrees with Human Judges}

-We now compare judges to humans.
-In contamination, Google is the best search \textsc{api}, and GPT-5 beats Gemini and Claude at using its web pages (Table~\ref{table:judge_contamination}).
-F1 is similar to ``Always Flawed'', but accuracy/Cohen's~$\kappa$ are much higher, and Google+GPT-5's low F1 mainly stems from~low recall; precision is $0.86$.
+We now evaluate how well judges agree with humans.
+In contamination, Google is the best search \textsc{api}, and GPT-5 surpasses Gemini and Claude at using its web pages (Table~\ref{table:judge_contamination}).
+F1 is similar to the ``Always Flawed'' baseline, but accuracy/Cohen's~$\kappa$ are much higher, and Google+GPT-5's low F1 mainly stems from~low recall; precision is $0.86$.
 Manual analysis shows Google's \textsc{api} gives a subset of public search engine results---our annotations flag contaminated \mcq{}s \textsc{api}s may not surface---so we still deem our contamination detection strong.

 In shortcuts/writing errors, many \mm{}s beat trivial baselines (Table~\ref{table:combined_shortcuts_writing}); the best models are closed-source (GPT-5, Gemini Pro), but open-weight~ones compete (Command R, Qwen 32B), so future work can study tuning smaller \mm{}s to close this gap for efficiency/reproducibility.
-GPT-5 has higher~mean F1/Cohen's $\kappa$ than \textsc{saquet} on in-domain and out-of-domain data, making \model{} state-of-the-art. \model{}'s competitive scores on educator-written exams suggest it could also help educators.
+GPT-5 has higher~mean F1/Cohen's $\kappa$ than \textsc{saquet} on in-domain and out-of-domain data, making \model{} state-of-the-art at detecting writing flaws versus existing tools. \model{}'s competitive scores on educator-written exams suggest it could also help educators.

 We want \model{} to be useful across \mcqa{} datasets, so we also report its generalization.
-For the bolded \mm{}s in Tables~\ref{table:combined_shortcuts_writing} and \ref{table:judge_contamination}, accuracy's standard deviation is $0.07$ for shortcuts, $0.15$ for contamination, and $0.06$ for writing errors; we eventually reveal writing errors are crucial for \nlp{} to~fix (\cref{subsection:impact}) and encouragingly, standard deviation is low.
+For the best \mm{}s in Tables~\ref{table:combined_shortcuts_writing} and \ref{table:judge_contamination}, accuracy's standard deviation is $0.07$ for shortcuts, $0.15$ for contamination, and $0.06$ for writing errors; we later reveal writing errors are crucial for \nlp{} to~fix (\cref{subsection:impact}) and encouragingly, standard deviation is low.